Fall was particularly enjoyable, with maximum sun, mild temperatures and no strong winds: ideal to set the stage for our

-Some plants such as vulnerable exotic plants, or plants pruned to a cloud shape must be brought indoors to a cool greenhouse, even perhaps to the heated indoors of the house.
+Some plants such as vulnerable exotic plants, or plants pruned to a cloud shape must be brought indoors to a cool greenhouse.
+You might even risk the heated indoors of the house.
 Others, when more hardy, can remain outdoors to weather the winter, as long as it doesn’t get too cold.
 Simply prepare winterizing fleece and other protections, and set out to wrap them up whenever temperatures drop.

 - Read also: Protecting plants in winter